Themes in A Song of Ice and Fire: Identity

-The idea of who people are and what makes them who they are is a prominent theme throughout the series, becoming more prominent as the series goes on.
-Point of view characters change their names, even to a point where they lose their identity in the chapter title.
-This is best exemplified in the character of Arya, who goes through a number of identity changes as she makes her way from King's Landing to Braavos: Arry, Nymeria, Nan, Salty and Cat of the Canals, among others.
-(Her chapters in A Dance with Dragons see her called 'The Blind Girl' and 'The Ugly Little Girl'.)
-Martin says "Arya has gone through a dozen different identities, even getting to Braavos—where the ultimate goal of the Faceless Men is to become no-one, and to be able to assume identities as one assumes a suit of clothes."
+The ideas about who characters are and what makes them who they are are a prominent theme throughout the series, becoming more central as it progresses.
+Point-of-view characters change their names, sometimes to the extent that they lose their identity in the chapter title.
+This is best exemplified by Arya Stark, who undergoes numerous identity changes as she travels from King's Landing to Braavos: Arya, Nymeria, Nan, "Salty", and "Cat of the Canals", among others.
+(Her chapters in A Dance with Dragons refer to her as "The Blind Girl" and "The Ugly Little Girl".)
+Martin says, "Arya has gone through a dozen different identities, even getting to Braavos—where the ultimate goal of the Faceless Men is to become no-one, and to be able to assume identities as one assumes a suit of clothes."

-Arya is not the only character to change her name or have her name changed for her.
-Her sister Sansa Stark assumes the identity of Alayne Stone.
-Tyrion Lannister travels under the names Yollo and Hugor Hill.
+Arya is not the only character who changes their name or has their name changed for them.
+Her sister, Sansa Stark, adopts the identity of Alayne Stone.
+Tyrion Lannister goes by the names Yollo and Hugor Hill.
 Catelyn Stark becomes Lady Stoneheart.
-And Theon Greyjoy's chapters in A Dance with Dragons are titled: Reek, The Prince of Winterfell, The Turncloak, A Ghost in Winterfell, and finally, Theon again.
-Martin says: "Identity is one of the things that I'm playing with in this series as a whole, and in this particular book—what is it that makes us who we are?
+Theon Greyjoy's chapters in A Dance with Dragons are titled: "Reek", "The Prince of Winterfell", "The Turncloak", "A Ghost in Winterfell", and finally, "Theon" (again).
+Martin explains: "Identity is one of the things that I'm playing with in this series as a whole, and in this particular book—what is it that makes us who we are?
 Is it our birth, our blood, our position in the world?
 Or something more integral to us?
 Our values, our memories, et cetera."